ruthnaebeck/slack-to-zendesk/README.md

 # Slack to Zendesk
-Easily copy Slack threads Zendesk
+Copy Slack threads Zendesk with better formatting!

+This project is a work-in-progress